nicslabdev/MOTAM-nRF52_Beacons/README.md

 1. Program the SoftDevice (included in hex folder).
 2. Program the application: PCA10056 hex file for nRF52840 PDK and pca10059 for nRF52840 Dongle.

-If you modify the code and you need to recompile the code, put the folders inside nRF52 into the  \nRF5_SDK_15.2.0\examples\ble_peripheral* folder.
+If you modify the code and you need to recompile the code, put the folders inside nRF52 into the  \nRF5_SDK_15.3.0\MOTAM_apps* folder.
-There are several ways for developing code in nRF52, we have done this with [GCC and Eclipse](https://devzone.nordicsemi.com/tutorials/b/getting-started/posts/development-with-gcc-and-eclipse).
+There are several ways for developing code in nRF52, we have done this with [SEGGER Embedded Studio for ARM V4.12](https://infocenter.nordicsemi.com/pdf/getting_started_ses.pdf).